znicholls/example/README.rst

 If you'd like to learn about or contribute guides to any of these please make a pull request on which we can discuss!

 - automatic documentation with sphinx and read the docs
+- CHANGELOGS
+- releasing with PyPI/pip and conda
 - examples of repository usage with jupyter notebooks (and testing of notebooks)
 - in depth code linting with packages like mypy and pylint